caleb531/play-song/README.md

 album in shuffled order.
 Therefore, if you desire Play Song to respect album order, run the `shuffleoff` command within Alfred.

+Additionally, Play Song will honor the column you are sorting by in Music.app to sort queued songs.
+This applies to keyword filters like `playartist`, `playalbum`, and `playgenre`.
+For example, if you are sorting by "Album by Artist" in your library, then Play Song will group artists together and group albums together when using `playgenre`.
+However, if you are sorting by "Title" in your library, then Play Song will disregard album groupings and simply play songs in alphabetical order.

+The `playplaylist` filter is the only Play Song filter where play order is guaranteed.

 ### Playing a song directly (the Play Song v1 behavior)

 If you are a longtime Play Song user who prefers the v1 behavior for playing